Deynao1996/landings/README.md

 # Landings

-This repository contains a collection of landing pages created using pure JavaScript and SCSS/TAILWIND/BOOTSTRAP.
+This repository contains a collection of landing pages created using JavaScript, along with SCSS, Tailwind CSS, and Bootstrap to enhance the design and functionality.
 The repository contains 10 front-end landing pages, 7 of which offer a preview.

 ## Projects